What is Deep Sleep and How Much of it Do You Really Need?

 Why is deep sleep important?

-Deep sleep is an important part of our nightly sleep cycle where our bodies repair themselves and build energy up for the next day.
-It’s where the release of growth hormones occurs in children and young adults, helping aid in the body’s maturation process.
-Deep sleep is also where tissue repair occurs, and where your body detoxifies itself.
+Deep sleep is an important part of our nightly sleep cycle, in which our bodies repair themselves and build up energy for the next day.
+It’s where the release of growth hormones occurs in children and young adults, aiding the body’s maturation process.
+Deep sleep is also when tissue repair occurs, and when your body detoxifies itself.